 Risk of Addiction

 Opioid medication also poses the risk of addiction for patients.
+This can lead patients onto drugs like heroine and cause them to lose relationships and their jobs.
+Employers can carry out tests for drugs and when asking “what does a 10-panel drug screen test for?” opioids are one of the main drugs that lead to job termination.
 Opiate reliance is something many patients report.
 Not only is the risk for opiate addiction very high for those who abuse their prescriptions, but taking the medications as directed by a doctor can also become an issue for patients.
-By their nature, opioids have diminishing returns for pain relief.
+By their nature, opioids have diminishing returns because while they can provide short-term pain relief, their addictive nature leaves many users looking on sites like https://klinic.care/california/los-angeles-suboxone/ to find ways to fight their addiction.
 Patients find themselves taking more and more of a drug for less and less relief.
 Which isn’t helped by doctors who make a habit of increasing dosages without considering the CAUSE of the pain and using alternative treatments to treat it.

 Thankfully, there are some treatments that can non-invasively help those with back pain avoid the use of opiates and risk of opiate reliance.
 Limiting bedrest without over working yourself can help you gain back strength after injury.
 Placing pillows either beneath or between your knees when you sleep can help alleviate pressure on the back.
 Utilizing heat and ice as pain arises can keep you from relying too much on medications.
 Consult your chiropractic doctor for more information.
 If you stay active, even minimally, you can accelerate the healing processes of the body.